kuwv/python-argufy/README.md

 ## Create the command line subcommands and arguments.

 ```
-'''Example module named CLI.'''
+"""Example module named CLI."""

 def _ignored():
-    '''This function is ignored.'''
+    """This function is ignored."""
     pass

 def example(argument: bool = False):
-    '''Provide an example command.
+    """Provide an example command.

     Parameters
     ----------
     argument: bool, optional
         Provide an example argument.

-    '''
+    """
     if argument:
         print('This is a true argument')
     else: